alastairmarchant/action-tag-new-version/README.md

 The configuration below would create a new version tag in your repository any time the contents of a `current-version.txt` file changed.

-**Note**: since this action examines your git history to detect changes, you must set a `fetch-depth` of at least `2` with `actions/checkout` for that history to be present.
+**Note**: since this action examines your Git history to detect changes, you must set a `fetch-depth` of at least `2` with `actions/checkout` for that history to be present.